Rohanmestri/SplitUp/README.md

 # SplitUp
-An expense splitting app powered by Natural Language Processing
+An expense splitting hybrid app powered by Natural Language Processing.
+The app is developed using React Native with Expo.

-# Youtube Link
+## App preview video

 [![SplitUP](https://img.youtube.com/vi/BdBLGMfhgiI/0.jpg)](https://youtu.be/BdBLGMfhgiI)

+## Setup Instructions

+1) Download repo
+2) Go to SplitUp/app directory and run 'npm install' (This will install all react native dependencies required for the app)
+3) Run expo using 'npm start' or 'expo start'